US names Indonesian group as terrorist organization

 JAKARTA, Indonesia (AP) — The United States has designated an Indonesian radical network behind an attack in Jakarta as a terrorist group and announced sanctions on four militants in an effort to disrupt Islamic State group operations and recruitment in Australia and Southeast Asia.

-The announcements by the Department of State and Treasury Department come after Australian and Indonesian police foiled IS-inspired attacks planned for the holiday season.
+The announcements by the Department of State and Treasury Department come after police in Australia and Indonesia foiled IS-inspired attacks planned for the holiday season in those countries.

-The State Department said Tuesday it has designated the IS-affiliated Jamaah Ansharut Daulah as a terrorist group.
-Its militants are believed responsible for a January 2016 attack in the Indonesian capital that killed eight people including the attackers.
+The State Department said Tuesday it has designated the IS-affiliated Jamaah Ansharut Daulah as a terrorist group, which in practice prohibits U.S. citizens being involved with it and enables the freezing of any property in the U.S.

-Treasury announced financial sanctions against two Australians, both previously believed killed in the Middle East, and two Indonesians, one of whom is in prison in Indonesia.
+JAD militants are believed responsible for a January 2016 attack in the Indonesian capital that killed eight people including the attackers.

 Most Read Stories